Satwikan/dsa/bit/readme.md

 - a & b: applies AND operation to every pair-bit in a and b
 - a | b: applies OR operation to every pair-bit in a and b
 - a ^ b: XOR: same 0, different 1
+- XOR only returns 0 if both numbers are same, and returns a for a ^ 0
 - (n & n - 1) has same bits as n except the rightmost set bit

 <hr/>